 What is HMBANA?

-If you’re familiar with Mothers’ Milk Bank of North Texas, you may hear us talk about HMBANA from time to time.
-It’s an everyday acronym for our staff, but what does it mean?
+If you’re familiar with Mothers’ Milk Bank of North Texas, you may hear us talk about “HmmmBANA” from time to time.
+No, we aren’t trying to hum.
+It’s actually an everyday acronym for our staff, but what does it mean?

 HMBANA is a friendly abbreviation for our professional association, the Human Milk Banking Association of North America.
 Its mission is to advance the field of nonprofit milk banking through member accreditation, development of evidence-based practices and advocacy of breastfeeding and human lactation to ensure an ethically sourced and equitably distributed supply of donor human milk.